-Date/time and venue: Fridays 16:20-17:50 / October 13, 2023 - February 9, 2024

-Online using Google Classroom (some lecturers might use Zoom)
+Date/time and venue: Fridays 16:20-17:50 / October 11, 2024 - January 31, 2025 Class cord: de3wjnn Online using Google Classroom (some lecturers might use Zoom)

 1. Object and Summary of Class:

 In disaster, many lives are in danger and huge amount of health crisis will threaten human security, i.e. freedom from fear, freedom from want and freedom of life with dignity.
 Sendai Framework for Disaster Risk Reduction 2015-2030 is the ongoing international framework.
 Sendai Framework focuses on "health" more than previous frameworks.
 Multi hazard approach and physical and mental health damage in disaster are key words.
 This course is aiming to clarify the current situation and gaps in medical and public health preparedness, response, recovery and reconstruction in disaster.